aui-framework/aui/docs/MANUAL.md

 ### Stacked layout

-We have encountered the first use case of stacked layout - centering.
+We already have encountered the first use case of stacked layout - centering.
 The second purpose of stacked layout is stacking views above/below each other.
 In this example we have some picture as a background and a letter as some content.
 We want to display letter on the background.